Delta Sigma Lambda: Symbols

 Delta Sigma Lambda's coat of arms included a shield divided into three sections.
 In its upper right corner were three stars.
 Its center featured a fasces or a bunch of wooden rods.
 In the lower left section was a chain.
 Above the shield was a reclining lion.
 Below the shield was a scroll with the fraternity's name.

 The fraternity's badge was a jeweled shield with the Greek letters ΔΣΛ, a crescent, and a star, on top of a while gold Maltese cross.
 After the merger with Theta Alpha, the Greek letters ΘΑ where added at the bottom of the shield.
 Its pledge pin was a white crescent.
 The fraternity's flower was the trillium.
 Its colors were blue and gold.

 Governance

 Delta Lambda Sigma was governed by a biennial convention where delegates from the various chapters elected a board of governors and national officers.
 The officers consisted of a grand president and a grand secretary who were housed at the national headquarters in Chicago.

 Chapters

-Following is a list of Delta Lambda Sigma chapters, with inactive chapters in italics.
+Following is a list of Delta Sigma Lambdachapters, with inactive chapters in italics.